Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks

-Assume in the rest of this section that $\Lambda$ is annihilated by an integer $m\ne 0$.
-Unless otherwise stated, we do not assume that $m$ is invertible on $S$.
+Assume in the rest of this section that $S$ is a Noetherian scheme\footnote{In fact $S$ will denote a Noetherian scheme in the rest of the article.
+Since we will at times make other assumptions on $S$, we prefer to list the assumptions on $S$ in each section.}, and $\Lambda$ is annihilated by an integer $m\ne 0$.
+Unless otherwise stated, we do \emph{not} assume that $m$ is invertible on $S$.
 We say that a morphism $f\colon \cX\to \cY$ of Deligne-Mumford $S$-stacks is \emph{$S$-proper}, if $f$ is the 2-base change of some proper morphism $f_0\colon \cX_0\to \cY_0$ of Deligne-Mumford $S$-stacks with $\cY_0$ locally of finite type over $S$.
-Recall that Chow's lemma \cite[16.6]{LMB} implies base change for $S$-proper morphisms and $D^+$.
-For morphisms of prime to $m$ inertia, this can be generalized to unbounded complexes as follows.
+Recall that the existence of finite covers by schemes \cite[Th\'eor\`eme 16.6]{LMB} implies base change in $D^+$ for $S$-proper morphisms.
+For morphisms of $m$-prime inertia, this can be generalized to unbounded complexes as follows.

 \begin{Lemma} Let $f\colon \cX\to \cY$ be an $S$-proper morphism of Deligne-Mumford $S$-stacks.
-Assume that $f$ is of prime to $m$ inertia and the fibers have dimension $\le d$.
+Assume that $f$ has $m$-prime inertia and the fibers have dimension $\le d$.
 Then $f_*$ has cohomological dimension $\le 2d$. \end{Lemma}

-\begin{proof} Up to replacing $\cY$ by an \'etale presentation and $\cX$ be the corresponding 2-pull back, we may assume that $\cY$ is a separated scheme.
+\begin{proof} Up to replacing $\cY$ by an \'etale presentation and $\cX$ by the corresponding 2-pullback, we may assume that $\cY$ is a separated scheme.
 Then $f$ factorizes through the coarse space of $\cX$, and we are reduced to two cases: (a) $f$ is a universal homeomorphism; (b) $f$ is representable.
 By proper base change for $D^+$, we may assume that $\cY$ is the spectrum of an algebraically closed field.
 In case (a), $\cX^\red=BG$, $G$ of order prime to $m$.
 In this case, $f_*$ can be identified with the functor of taking $G$-invariants, which is exact.
-Case (b) follows from \cite[6.4]{Illusie-Zheng}.
+Case (b) follows from \cite[Lemma 7.4]{Illusie-Zheng}.
 We give a proof that does not make use of cohomology with proper support.
 We proceed by induction on $d$.
-By Chow's lemma \cite[IV.3.1]{Knutson}, there exists $\pi\colon X\to \cX$ proper and birational such that $X$ is a scheme.
+By Chow's lemma \cite[Theorem IV.3.1]{Knutson}, there exists $\pi\colon X\to \cX$ proper and birational such that $X$ is a scheme.
 For any $\cF\in \Mod(\cX,\Lambda)$, complete the adjunction $\cF\to R\pi_* \pi^*\cF$ into a distinguished triangle